-Supporting the greater mission of Kent State University and promoting a safe and healthy environment for students, faculty, staff, and visitors is accomplished through the efficient delivery of professional and accessible police, transportation, parking, emergency and special services.
+Supporting the greater mission of Kent State University and promoting a safe and healthy environment for students, faculty, staff, and visitors is accomplished through the efficient delivery of professional and accessible police, transportation, parking, emergency management services.
 The Department, which is committed to professionalism, fairness, integrity, and service, strives to foster and maintain collaborative partnerships within the University and its surrounding communities.

-A message from Kent State Police Services
+A message from Kent State University Police Services

 We want all members of our university community to know our officers are guided in their work by the principle that every person, no matter who they are or what they have done, are treated with the dignity, compassion and respect every human deserves.
 This notion is reinforced by our commitment to actively engage with all members of our community.
 Through this we can learn about our community’s concerns and needs, then work collaboratively to help resolve issues and build trust.

 We are committed to listening, engagement, and peaceful discourse as we strive to do our best serving our community.
 We condemn racism and value diversity.
 We will continue training our officers on de-escalation techniques, protecting individuals’ constitutional rights, identifying and responding to bias, being culturally competent and applying strong ethics and morality in our service to the Kent State University community.